aspose-ocr/Aspose.OCR-Documentation/java/product-overview/supported-file-formats/_index.md

 ## Recognized image formats

-Aspose.OCR for Java can recognize any file you get from a scanner or camera:
+Aspose.OCR for C++ can recognize any file you get from a scanner or camera:

 Extension             | Details
 --------------------- | -------